On the noncommutative geometry of square superpotential algebras: Abstract

 \section{Abstract}

-A superpotential algebra is \textit{square} if its quiver admits an embedding into a two-torus such that the image of its underlying graph is a square grid, possibly with diagonal edges in the unit squares (examples are provided by brane tilings in physics).
-Such an embedding is special since it reveals much of the algebras representation theory through a device we introduce called an \textit{impression}.
-Using impressions, we classify all simple representations of maximal $k$-dimension of all homogeneous square superpotential algebras and show that the localization of each algebra is a noncommutative crepant resolution with a 3 dimensional normal Gorenstein center, and hence a local Calabi-Yau algebra.
-Another special property of these algebras, equipped with an impression, is that crystal melting (a type of stability change) and quiver mutation may be regarded as a single operation.
+A superpotential algebra is \textit{square} if its quiver admits an embedding into a two-torus such that the image of its underlying graph is a square grid, possibly with diagonal edges in the unit squares; examples are provided by dimer models in physics.
+Such an embedding reveals much of the algebras representation theory through a device we introduce called an \textit{impression}.
+Let $A$ be a square superpotential algebra, $Z$ its center, and $\mathfrak{m}$ the maximal ideal at the origin of $\operatorname{Spec}Z$.
+Using an impression, we \begin{itemize} \item give a classification of all simple $A$-modules up to isomorphism, and give algebraic and homological characterizations of the simple $A$-modules of maximal $k$-dimension; \item show that $Z$ is a 3-dimensional normal toric domain and $Z_{\mathfrak{m}}$ is Gorenstein, by determining transcendence bases and $Z$-regular sequences; and \item show that $A_{\mathfrak{m}}$ is a noncommutative crepant resolution of $Z_{\mathfrak{m}}$, and thus a local Calabi-Yau algebra. \end{itemize}

 A particular class of square superpotential algebras, the $Y^{p,q}$ algebras, is considered in detail.
-We show that the Azumaya and smooth loci of the centers coincide, and we make the proposal that the ``stack-like'' maximal ideals sitting over the singular locus are exceptional divisors of a blowup of the center shrunk to zero size.
+We show that the Azumaya and smooth loci of the centers coincide, and propose that each ramified maximal ideal sitting over the singular locus is the exceptional locus of a blowup shrunk to zero size.